DarkCat09/Racing-with-Cars/README.md

 **Or you can Run exe-file**
 - Go to the *Releases* tab on GitHub
-- Download *Racing-with-cars_installer.exe*
+- Download *RacingWithCars_setup.exe*
 - Start this program
 - Follow the instructions of setup wizard to install game
-- On complete, check the *"Start game on close"* flag and click the button *"Done"*
+- On complete, check the *"Launch RacingWithCars"* flag and click the button *"Done"*

 Game is started!